mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab1.rst

 Task 3a - HTTPS Application with Web Application Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This declaration will create an HTTP application on BIG-IQ using an HTTP template and a WAF policy.
+This declaration will create an HTTP application on BIG-IQ using an HTTP template, a WAF policy and a security Log Profile.

 Update the WAF policy section below with the policy available on BIG-IP::